{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Post-construction cleaning.
 Whether you’re opening the doors (figuratively speaking) of your new data center for the first time, or remodeling existing parts, cleaning to remove harmful dust and debris is a must.

 Naturally, all of the data center cleaning above should be done in an environmentally friendly way.
-While the objective is to preserve the health and operational vitality of servers, storage units, and networking equipment, employees must be protected as well – and, of course, the planet too.
+While the objective is to preserve the health and operational vitality of servers, storage units, and networking equipment, employees must also be protected – and, of course, the planet.

 With these aspects in mind, it is clear that quality data center cleaning requires specialists in the matter.
 Even if customers do not necessarily see cleaners diligently working, they will see the difference in uptime between a data center with a proper cleaning program, and one without.